mailgun/pelican-protocol/README.md

 summary
 -------

 The Pelican Protocol provides means of doing user creation and authentication over an SSH based protocol that tunnels http/https.
 It aims for strong usability by lay persons, and provides for portable and easy key management.
 A proxy for the client side does the key management and server identity checking, acting in the role of ssh-agent and the ssh client.
-On the server side, a reverse proxy and a secure login shell to implement the server side of the protocol are provided.
+On the server side, a reverse proxy and a secure auto-login mechanism, provides easy key rotation and backup, and can be configured to allow logins for users only from known hosts.
+Two factor authentication is easy integrated.